 In light of these statistics, it is important that residents block access to their pools a most drownings occur when no one is watching.
 California has however, put out laws in that forces residents to fence their pools.
 However this dose not help the issue if the children have free access to the pool.

-According to Sylvain, a contractor of the fence company Info Clôtures Montreal, “people also choose to fence off the surrounding of their pool in order to prevent access to their children when they are not watching.”
+According to Sylvain, a contractor of the fence company Clotures66 from Laval, “people also choose to fence off the surrounding of their pool in order to prevent access to their children when they are not watching.”
 This would show to be more effective than the traditional backyard fence.

 Some people will argue that fencing the pool is not aesthetically pleasing and to that affect Sylvain suggests ornamental fencing, which can in fact be quite beautiful and artistic.
 He does remind however, that the point of fencing a pool is primarily to keep children safe.
 He says, “many parents decide to remove the fence once their children are old enough to understand the dangers of drowning.”